Plan 9 from Bell Labs: History

 Plan 9 from Bell Labs was originally developed, starting in the late 1980s, by members of the Computing Science Research Center at Bell Labs, the same group that originally developed Unix and the C programming language.
 The Plan 9 team was initially led by Rob Pike, Ken Thompson, Dave Presotto and Phil Winterbottom, with support from Dennis Ritchie as head of the Computing Techniques Research Department.
 Over the years, many notable developers have contributed to the project, including Brian Kernighan, Tom Duff, Doug McIlroy, Bjarne Stroustrup and Bruce Ellis.

 Plan 9 replaced Unix as Bell Labs's primary platform for operating systems research.
 It explored several changes to the original Unix model that facilitate the use and programming of the system, notably in distributed multi-user environments.
 After several years of development and internal use, Bell Labs shipped the operating system to universities in 1992.
 Three years later, Plan 9 was made available for commercial parties by AT&T via the book publisher Harcourt Brace.
 With source licenses costing $350, AT&T targeted the embedded systems market rather than the computer market at large.
 Ritchie commented that the developers did not expect to do "much displacement" given how established other operating systems had become.

 By early 1996, the Plan 9 project had been "put on the back burner" by AT&T in favor of Inferno, intended to be a rival to Sun Microsystems' Java platform.

 In the late 1990s, Bell Labs' new owner Lucent Technologies dropped commercial support for the project and in 2000, a third release was distributed under an open-source license.
 A fourth release under a new free software license occurred in 2002.
-In early 2015, the final official release of Plan 9 occurred.
+In early 2015, the final Bell Labs release of Plan 9 occurred.

 A user and development community, including current and former Bell Labs personnel, produced minor daily releases in the form of ISO images.
 Bell Labs hosted the development.
 The development source tree is accessible over the 9P and HTTP protocols and is used to update existing installations.
-In addition to the official components of the OS included in the ISOs, Bell Labs also hosts a repository of externally developed applications and tools.
+In addition to the official components of the OS included in the ISOs, Bell Labs hosted a repository of externally developed applications and tools.

 As Bell Labs has moved on to later projects in recent years, development of the official Plan 9 system had stopped.
 On March 23, 2021, development resumed following the transfer of copyright from Bell Labs to the Plan 9 Foundation.
+Geoff Collyer, a Plan 9 maintainer, published his Plan 9 work on his personal homepage, which include the 64-bit 9k kernel and a RISC-V port.
 Unofficial development for the system also continues on the 9front fork, where active contributors provide monthly builds and new functionality.
 So far, the 9front fork has provided the system Wi-Fi drivers, audio drivers, USB support and built-in game emulator, along with other features.
 Other recent Plan 9-inspired operating systems include Harvey OS and Jehanne OS.